Patient information

 Cardiology

 Genetics is helping to uncover the inherited factors behind many heart conditions.
-Understanding these genetic risks allows for personalised care, early interventions, and more effective management of heart disease for patients and their families.
+Understanding these risks allows for more personalised care, earlier intervention, and better long-term management for patients and their families.

 Our cardiology test